 |Lemonade (renters)||AZ, AR, CA, CO, CT, DC, GA, IL, IN, IA, MD, MA, MI, MO, NV, NJ, NM, NY, OH, OK, OR, PA, RI, TN, TX, VA, WA, WI|

 Discount comparison: Lemonade vs. Allstate

 While most insurance companies offer discount opportunities, Lemonade strays from the pack.
-Because Lemonade's property insurance products already come with exceedingly low premiums (renters insurance starts at $5 per month and homeowners at $25), the company only offers two discount options, each of which is specific to homeowners policies:
+Because Lemonade's property insurance products already come with exceedingly low premiums (renters insurance starts at $5 per month and homeowners at $25), the company only offers four discount options for homeowners insurance.